Man airlifted to hospital after NW Missouri motorcycle accident - NewsBreak

 Driver hospitalized after SUV rear-ends Amish buggy

-GRUNDY COUNTY—A Missouri man was injured in an accident just after 7:30a.m.
-Tuesday in Grundy County.
-The Missouri State Highway Patrol reported a 2013 Chevrolet Traverse driven by Jennifer N. Shuler, 29, Spickard, was eastbound on Route C three miles west of Spickard.
-The SUV rear-ended an Amish buggy...
+GRUNDY COUNTY, MO.—A man was injured in an accident just after 7:30a.m.
+Tuesday north of Kansas City.
+The Missouri State Highway Patrol reported a 2013 Chevrolet Traverse driven by Jennifer N. Shuler, 29, Spickard, Missouri, was eastbound on Route C three miles west of Spickard.
+The SUV rear-ended an...

 Kansas woman hospitalized after rear-end crash